 Sweden’s Environmental Protection Agency, Naturvårdsverket, estimates that approximately 80% of greenhouse gas emissions are a result of household consumption.
 Medveten Konsumtion (Responsible Consumption) is a non-profit association, based in Stockholm operating throughout Sweden, aiming to raise awareness about the impact of consumption on the environment and those who work in the industries.
 As our Secretary General, Alexandra Davidsson, puts it:

 “Medveten Konsumtion aims to inspire and help people make more sustainable decisions when consuming.”

 By undertaking projects which are very centric to human behaviour, including shopping, celebration, competitions, we aim to drive such awareness.We are doing this in a unique manner and in order to make it easy for people to actually participate in a sharing or a circular economy, we organize different campaigns and events.

 Many consumers want to make sustainable decisions, but don’t know how to.
 At the same time we also see that Earth’s Overshoot Day just continues to happen earlier by the year.
 Overconsumption is problematic and very real in our culture.
 Medveten Konsumtion raises awareness across the entire spectrum of consumption – food, travel, living, home, investments.
 For some handy and practical tips, check out our “Advice” section here.

 Photo: Daniel Söderberg, www.greenpix.se.

-We are currently two people working at the office: Alexandra Davidsson (right in picture), Secretary General, and Jonna Elofsson Bjesse, communicator.
+Currently there are two people working at the office: Alexandra Davidsson (right in picture), Secretary General, and Jonna Elofsson Bjesse, Head of Communications.

 Workshops to spread awareness